Originally published on 7th April 2016 Last updated on 19th July 2024

 Other symptoms in babies may include constipation, high birth weight, low muscle tone, dry skin, low body temperature and poor growth.
 As long as it is caught early on and medicated correctly, it shouldn’t greatly impact the child’s life, though.

-However, if standard T4-only medication (such as Synthroid and Levothyroxine) doesn’t seem to be helping them thrive with thyroid disease, do know that there are other options too.
+However, if standard T4-only medication (such as Synthroid and Levothyroxine) doesn’t seem to be helping them thrive with thyroid disease as they grow, you may discuss other options with their doctor.
+Bare in mind however, that few doctors are comfortable prescribing anything outside of T4 synthetics.

 Congenital Hypothyroidism Treatment